File Storage & Sharing

 The Physics Department provides AFS service for secure file storage and sharing.
 Windows, Mac, and Linux are supported.
 For more information, see here.

 Google Drive provides unlimited storage to all UW faculty, staff, and students.
 Like Box, this can be used to back up a folder from your computer and can sync files between multiple devices.
 A useful feature is Google Docs, which provide word processing, spreadsheet, and presentation editors in your web browser.
 Multiple people can edit the same document at the same time if you give them access.
 This can be useful when working with remote collaborators on proposals, reports, papers, etc. To get started, go here.

 Box.com provides 50G of storage to all UW faculty, staff, and students.
 Files can be shared with others and can be synchronized between multiple computers.
 Files can also be created and edited in your browser using online versions of Microsoft Office and Google Docs.
 To get started, see here.

-One way to backup your Macintosh or Windows computer (especially laptops) is with Box.
+One way to backup your Macintosh or Windows computer (especially laptops) is with Box or Google Drive.
 We especially recommend this approach for laptops, because the Physics Department's backup programs are not well suited for computers which are often disconnected from the network.

 - Undeleting files: https://support.box.com/hc/en-us/articles/200519768

 - Accessing and using previous versions of a file: https://support.box.com/entries/20359368

 - Undeleting files: https://support.google.com/drive/answer/2375102?hl=en

 - Accessing and using previous versions of a file: https://support.google.com/docs/answer/190843?hl=en